-The investigation may be conducted by the District official or a designee, such as the Principal, or by a third party designated by the District, such as an attorney.
-When appropriate, the Principal shall be involved in or informed of the investigation.
+District Investigation The investigation may be conducted by the District official or a designee, such as the campus principal, or by a third party designated by the District, such as an attorney.
+When appropriate, the principal shall be involved in or informed of the investigation.